 Most issues within a company can be related to the culture of the people working there.
-When the “way we do things around here” is not working, it’s time for a cultural change.
+When the “way we do things around here” is not working, you must consider changing culture in the workplace.
+Here we outline a 5 step process for achieving culture change.

-Culture is what drives the behaviours within the organization by people either allowing or addressing unwanted behaviours.
-Culture causes people to be either late or on time for meetings.
-Culture results in commitments being made and followed through or not.
-Culture paves the way how colleagues treat each other in the organization.
-Culture is even the root of the level of innovation inside an organization.
+Culture drives the behaviours within the organisation, with people either allowing or addressing unwanted behaviours.
+Culture causes people to be late or on time for meetings—culture results in commitments being made and followed through or not.
+Culture paves the way for colleagues to treat each other in the organisation.
+Culture is even the root of the level of innovation inside an organisation.

 Culture is all the undocumented rules and behaviours everyone accepts and allows in the workplace.

 Culture isn’t tangible, yet it directly affects everything tangible created by the teams.
-Looking at Google’s products, you can see the culture of fun, innovation, and playfulness.
-It is evident in the colours they use and how their products look like, the type and amount of products they build, even the quality of the products reflect what is going on inside the company.
+Google’s products show a fun, innovative, and playful culture.
+It is evident in the colours they use and how their products look, the type and amount of products they build, and even the quality of the products, which reflect what is going on inside the company.

-I see Google as a big experimentation lab where people are inspired to dream big and make those dreams a reality.
-Their culture perfectly reflects listening and looking at their CEO, always imagining new ways to do old things.
+I see Google as a big experimentation lab where people are inspired to dream big and realise those dreams.
+Their culture perfectly reflects listening to and looking at their CEO, who always imagines new ways to do old things.

 On the other range of the spectrum is Apple, a company where I see quality rather than quantity.
 Build one thing awesome rather than ten partly-implemented ideas.
 A company where new releases are kept secret, compared to most others, leaks to the media long before launch.
-When I look at Apple, I see trust, focused innovation and pride.
-Looking at Tim Cook and previously Steve Jobs, they too are a reflection of the culture and mindset of the company as a whole.
+Looking at Apple, I see trust, focused innovation and pride.
+Tim Cook and Steve Jobs reflect the company’s culture and mindset.

 Cultural change

-In organizations, looking at the culture is an integral part of organizational health.
-Yet, most organizations leave it to its own accord, much like a tree growing wild, allowed to succeed in any direction, left to the elements to either thrive or die.
+Looking at culture is an integral part of organisational health.
+Yet, most organisations leave it to its own accord, much like a tree growing wild, allowed to succeed in any direction, left to the elements to either thrive or die.

-The organizations that care about culture, nurturing the tree through the change of seasons, are the ones who sustainably grow.
+Organisations that care about culture and nurture trees through the change of seasons are the ones that grow sustainably.

 When you need or want a culture change, it necessarily means that the role model of the culture, the CEO, needs to change.
-The cultural change doesn’t have to be a physical replacement of the person, yet it has to involve a commitment from the top to change.
-When the CEO doesn’t commit to change their behaviours, the change will be superficial and last as long as there is focused attention on the change initiative.
+Cultural change doesn’t have to be a physical replacement of the person; it has to involve a commitment from the top to change.
+When the CEO doesn’t commit to changing their behaviours, the change will be superficial and last as long as there is focused attention on the change initiative.
 It will ultimately cost more than what is returned on the investment, and it’s not sustainable.

-Superficial change is like putting a veneer layer on an old, rotten wooden table.
-It will look good on the outside but will continue to rot away inside until finally, it collapses.
+A superficial change is like putting a veneer layer on an old, rotten wooden table.
+It will look good outside but continue to rot away inside until it finally collapses.
 The veneer layer is not strong enough to sustain the form without the support of the table underneath.

 When you are serious about cultural change, it will take courage and commitment from the leader and the followers.
 As the leader, you are committing to an adventure where you will have to face all the aspects of yourself that you don’t like and take responsibility for it.
 Because if you don’t change, no one else will.
 Change starts with you.